Preserving Fouga CM.170 Magister heritage

 MMP BOOKS “Fouga Magister”

-An illustrated history of the development of the CM.170 and it’s service with air forces worldwide, serial numbers, in-depth technical details, complete walkaround, accurate scale-plans in 1/48 and 1/72, 35 profiles, and much much more.
-The most complete and accurate book on the subject ever published.
-132 pages.
-Available here.
+An illustrated history of the development of the CM.170 and it’s service with air forces worldwide, serial numbers, in-depth technical details, complete walk-around, accurate scale-plans in 1/48 and 1/72, 35 profiles, and much more.

 Fouga CM.170 production list (worldwide)